 How is excess distance calculated?

 At a host’s request, we charge guests for each additional mile or kilometre they’ve driven over the mileage limit for their trip.
 The funds collected are added to the host’s account to compensate them for the added wear and tear to their vehicle.
 Each host sets the cost per additional mile or kilometre, and that cost is clearly displayed on the host’s vehicle listing.
-The cost per additional mile/kilometre varies from $0.01 to $3.00, up to $1,000.* If the total additional distance exceeds this amount, the guest will be charged the greater of $1,000 or the difference in the value of the vehicle.
+The cost per additional mile/kilometre can vary from $0.01 to $3.00, up to $1,000.* (Hosts are not permitted to set their excess distance cost per additional mile/kilometre above the greater of $0.75 or 2x our recommended price for their vehicle.)
+If the total additional distance exceeds this amount, the guest will be charged the greater of $1,000 or the difference in the value of the vehicle.
 Vehicle valuation is determined by Turo in conjunction with external evaluation sources.**